HubSpot/drop/CONTRIBUTING.md

 4. Test that you can build the source by moving/renaming the existing `dist` directory and running `npm run build`
-5. Assuming everything went well, you should now have a `dist` directory that matches the one you moved in step 4.
+5. Assuming everything went well, you should now have a `dist` directory that matches the one you moved in step 4

 ## Writing code!

-We use `gulp` to facilitate things like transpilation, minification, etc. so can focus on writing relevant code.
+We use `gulp` to facilitate things like transpilation, minification, etc. so can you focus on writing relevant code.
 If there is a fix or feature you would like to contribute, we ask that you take the following steps:

 1. Most of the _editable_ code lives in the `src` directory while built code